Wireless Quantum Key Distribution in Indoor Environments: Channel Characterization

 and

-where $n$ is the refractive index of the concentrator and $\Psi_c$ is the receiver's FOV.
+where $n$ is the refractive index of the concentrator, $\Psi_c$ is the receiver's FOV, and $\Theta_{1/2}$ is the semi-angle at half power of the light source.
 We neglect here the reflected pulses from the walls, which, as mentioned earlier, will arrive at a later time.